 Average Workers’ Comp Settlement for Surgery

 The average workers’ compensation settlement varies based on factors specific to each situation.
 In many cases, surgery significantly increases the workers’ compensation settlement amount.
 It can range from as little as $1,000 to $100,000 or more, depending on the type of surgery you need.
-A knowledgeable lawyer can help you determine a fair settlement based on the costs related to your injury.Â
+A knowledgeable lawyer can help you determine a fair settlement based on the costs related to your injury.

 Costs and Coverage of Surgical Procedures

 Workers’ compensation covers surgical procedures necessary due to injuries or illnesses sustained on the job.
 The cost of surgical procedures for work-related accidents and injuries can vary drastically based on the type, location, and severity of the injury.
-Again, some may cost as little as a few thousand dollars, while others tip the scales well over $100,000.Â
+Again, some may cost as little as a few thousand dollars, while others tip the scales well over $100,000.

 For example, suppose someone suffers a herniated disc injury at work, preventing them from doing their job.
 The worker files a workers’ compensation claim after discovering they need surgery.
 Herniated disc surgery can cost upwards of $35,000.
-Workers’ compensation should cover the cost of surgery because it was directly caused by a workplace accident.Â
+Workers’ compensation often covers the cost of surgery because it was directly caused by a workplace accident.

+Keep in mind that workplace accidents can result in lost wages and disability.
 In workers’ compensation claims, there are two primary types of disability: temporary and permanent.

 Temporary disability applies to cases where employees can’t perform their job duties or functions for a limited time.
 Injured employees can often apply for temporary disability benefits by getting proof of their disability from their doctor.
 With disability benefits, employees may temporarily receive a percentage of their original income.